ursatile/css4eng/02-01-basic-css-selectors.md

 First up, we've got a wildcard rule here to make everything on the page navy.

 Next, we target the heading level 1 with an element rule, to give it white text on a navy background.
-We've got a warning class that makes things white on a red background, a disclaimer class that turns text `gainsboro` - a very, very pale shade of grey - and finally an ID selector: exactly one element on this page will be the **features** panel for our toaster, and we'd like to draw that in dark green on a pale green background.
+We've got a `warning` class that makes things white on a red background, a `disclaimer` class that turns text `gainsboro` - a very, very pale shade of grey - and finally an ID selector: exactly one element on this page will be the `features` panel for our toaster, and we'd like to draw that in dark green on a pale green background.

+> ℹ️ HTML is generally case-insensitive, but CSS class names and IDs are not: your class names and element IDs have to exactly match your CSS selectors, including their case.
+An element with `<p

 Now, you see how the word "warning" and "caution" is in navy blue here, despite being part of a warning paragraph?
 We actually have two conflicting rules here.
 One is the wildcard rule - hey, everything on this page should be navy blue, unless something overrides it.
 The other is saying “hey, stuff inside warning paragraphs should be white with a red background”.